FireSBurnsmuP/html5-fallback/README.md

     * 'above' => 'before'
     * 'below' => 'after'

+#### Notes: ####
+* All of the validation message objects get the class ".form-placeholder" added to them.
+* TODO Add javascript solution to mimic the placeholder functionality
+    - I'd like to actually replace the functionality if need-be, to keep make my functionality just as robust as Todd's required functionality.

 ### Development: ###
 I plan to keep developing this as I need it, but feel free to use it as you see fit, subject to the license(s).
 Bug fixes might be coming soon, if I find any, otherwise,